hiroaki-yamamoto/mongoengine-goodjson/README.md

 }
 ```

-Making above structure possible by doing re-mapping, but if we do it on
+Making above structure can be possible by doing re-mapping, but if we do it on
 [API's controller object], the code might get super-dirty:

 ```Python